 1. Discomfort at the Recipient and Donor Sites

-As with any surgical procedure, it’s common for patients to experience overall pain for the first few days following a transplant, primarily due to a feeling of tightness in your scalp.
+As with any surgical procedure, it’s common for patients to experience overall pain for the first few days following a transplant, primarily due to a feeling of tightness in their scalp.
 However, this should be mild enough to manage with over-the-counter pain medication.

 Intermittent bleeding at the donor and recipient sites may continue for the first week after your surgery, though it should not be a constant flow.
 If you experience bleeding, apply three to five minutes of light pressure with a damp washcloth.
 If you are concerned about an unusual amount of bleeding or discharge, please call us at the Toronto Hair Transplant Centre.